PopulateTools/afct-microsite/_posts/2021-04-21-on-the-draft-sustainability-reporting-directive-nfrd-reform-proposal-most-promising-changes-and-caveats.md

-intro: The proposal presents several major improvements which are essential to help companies focus and report on meaningful information and channel finance to activities and projects needed to meet the objectives of the European Green Deal and make the European economy sustainable
+intro: The proposal presents several major improvements which are essential to help companies focus and report on meaningful information and channel finance to activities and projects needed to meet the objectives of the European Green Deal and make the European economy sustainable.
+However, the proposal falls short on several important points.
 img: /assets/skyscraper.jpg
 img_listing: /assets/skyscraper1.jpg
 ---